adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 ***

-* **Separateness of Environment** Linux works in many environments and distros such as Debian, Qubes,  Arch, and many others.
+* **Separateness of Environments** Linux works in many environments and distros such as Debian, Qubes,  Arch, and many others.
 With Various email clients, shells and packaging systems that makes the system extremely fragmented and difficult for any virus.
-So, whereas a virus can be targeted squarely at Windows users, since for the most part use the same technology, reaching more than a small faction of Linux users is much more difficult.
+So, whereas a virus can be targeted squarely at Windows users, since for the most part use the same technology, reaching more than a small fraction of Linux users is much more difficult.

 ***